misinfosecproject/amitt_framework/README.md

 The framework was created by finding and analysing a set of existing misinformation [incidents](incidents.md), which also have room for more notes.

+## Updating the fileset

+The code to create all the datasheets is in directory generating_code

+* Metadata is in the file amitt_metadata_v3.xlsx
+* If you change something in the metadata file, go into generating_code, and type "python amitt.py" - this will update the metadata in all the datasheets, and create a datasheet each for any new objects you've added to the spreadsheet.
+* If you don't have any datasheets yet, use "python amitt.py" to create them all.

 ## Provenance

 AMITT was created by the Credibilty Coalition's [Misinfosec working group](https://github.com/credcoalition/community-site/wiki/Working-Groups), which is the standards group connected to Misinfosec.
 We would love any and all suggestions for improvements, comments and offers of help via the issues list on this github.